-To test that the Wallarm Sidecar proxy operates correctly:
+To test that the Wallarm Sidecar operates correctly:

-Get the Wallarm pod details to check they have been successfully started:
+Get the Wallarm control plane details to check it has been successfully started:

 Each pod should display the following: READY: N/N and STATUS: Running, e.g.:

-Get the application pod details to check the Wallarm sidecar controller has been successfully injected:
+Get the application pod details to check the Wallarm sidecar container has been successfully injected:

 The output should display READY: 2/2 pointing to successful sidecar container injection and STATUS: Running pointing to successful connection to the Wallarm Cloud: